CACalifornia Vehicle Title Transfer Online

 Fast, Secure, and Easy-To-Use Title Transfer Service | Trusted by the CA DMV

-Transfer Your Title Online in 3 Easy Steps
+Transfer Your DMV Title Online with Faster Options

 How To Transfer a Vehicle Certificate of Title in California

 Certificate of Title - You'll need the vehicle's Certificate of Title, indicating the seller is the owner.
 Their name must be on the document.
 The certificate of title is in essence proof of ownership and is needed to register the vehicle in your name.
 You must ensure there is no second name on the title.
 If there are two names which are separated by an "AND" or "/" you will need to obtain signatures from both owners before the transfer can be made legal.
 Two names separated by an "OR" allows either owner (seller) to make the sale and either owner may sign the title.

 A certificate of title is often referred to as a pink slip.
 Both terms mean the same thing and we refer to them both as simply a vehicle title.
 Assuming the seller gave you a title when you bought the car, ensure they signed on line one (1).
 Line one (1) indicates "Release of Ownership".
 The seller must sign line one (1) or line one (1) and line two (2), in the case of two owners.
 The DMV will not transfer the vehicle title without these signature(s).
 If the vehicle is less than 10 years old, the odometer portion of the title will also need to be filled out and signed by both parties.
 If the title is missing an odometer section, you must complete a Vehicle/Vessel Transfer Form (REG 262) and submit it with your title.